DanielSSilva/danielssilva.github.io/_drafts/2020-04-20-dbatools-is-not-just-for-DBAs---Import-DbaCsv.md

 I usually have to analyse logs in order to perform some C#/SQL troubleshooting/debugging/performance tuning.
 The approach that I usually take is to use Excel and import the log file as a table, so that I can filter, highlight and so on.

-For most of the times, this just works and I can get my job done.
+For most of the times, this is enough and I can get my job done.
 But there were times that I've struggled when trying to filter for more than one condition on same column, some issues with sorting, wrong data types, etc.

 ## But there's more

-I've decided that I wanted to learn more about Linux and because (for me) the best way to learn something e by using it and investigating, I've installed Ubuntu to be my daily driver.
+I've decided that I want to learn more about Linux and because (for me) the best way to learn something is by use and investigating, I've installed Ubuntu to be my daily driver.

-Fortunately, one can now easily use SQL Server on Linux, as well as dotnet.
+Fortunately, one can now easily use SQL Server on Linux, as well as .NET and PowerShell.
-I've been using a docker container with SQL Server, and for that reason the installation and database restore were really easy and fast to get working (hint: there will probably be a _dbatools isn't just for DBAs part 2 - Backup and Restore_).
+I've been using a docker container with SQL Server, and for that reason the installation and database restore were really easy and fast to get working (hint: I will probably write a _dbatools isn't just for DBAs part 2 - Backup and Restore_).

 After setting everything, I had to analyse a log and, to my surprise, I couldn't find that Excel feature that I was used to in LibreOffice .
 I've decided to try OpenOffice, but the result was the same.

----
-**NOTE**

-From a quick search, it seems that there are some kind of data tables that can be populated from files so I assume that with some more investigation, one can probably achieve something similar.

----

 # Ok so what now? - The solution